MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 For more information about using analytics information to help you improve your bot, see [Using bot analytics to improve your bot](getting-started-analytics.md).

-For more information about working with the Bot Designer, see [Working with the Bot Designer](getting-started-bot-designer.md).
+For more information about working with the Viritual Agent Designer, see [Working with the Virtual Agent Designer](getting-started-bot-designer.md).

 For information about removing your bot from the AI for Customer Service Virtual Agent environment, see [Deleting a bot](getting-started-delete-bot.md).